Python List

 Access List Elements

-Python also supports negative indexing.
-The index of the last element is -1, the second-last element is -2, and so on.
+In Python, a list can also have negative indices.
+The index of the last element is -1, the second last element is -2 and so on.

 Python Negative Indexing